 We found that the current placement of Driving Dimensions inside the advanced selection menu is not very intuitive.
 Also, two different tables to manage the same entity 'groups' causes a disconnection in the data and that is unexpected for the users.
 I optimized the interaction by relocating and combining the Driving Dimensions and Parameters table strategically, making it more seamless and cohesive.

-Dialog boxes communicate the software feedback to the user.
-Currently they are not consistent with the visual style of the product.
-How might we re-design the dialog boxes to make them consistent with the visual style, standardized for different types of messages and reusable for other products?
+Dialog boxes communicate the feedback from the software to the user.
+Currently they are not consistent with the design paradigms of the product.
+How might we re-design the dialog boxes to make them consistent with the visual style, standardized for different types of messages and make reusable for other products?

 Redesigned the dialog box for three message types: information, warning and error, three themes: dark, medium and, light and three button states: hover, tabbed and default.
-We made it consistent in visual style with other modals without losing the legibility.
+We made it visually consistent with other modals in UI without losing the legibility.

-After gathering the basic requirements, I brainstormed some initial ideas and explored some layouts.
-These rough sketches led to the questions such as - 'what are the different types of messages?', 'what colors to use to show them?', 'what changes can we make to the information and layout?', etc.
+After gathering the basic requirements, I brainstormed some initial ideas and sketched out several layouts.
+These rough sketches led to the questions such as - 'what are the different types of messages?', 'what colors to use to show them?', 'what changes can I make to the current information and layout?', etc.

 Iterations and explorations

-Based on the feedback received from our team, we identified key attributes of the Discovery visual style and made our designs more consistent with them.
-Some of the design attributes we focused on are outline, background gradient, colored bar, background pattern and icon style.
+Based on the feedback received from our team, we identified common key attributes of the Discovery visual style and made our designs more consistent with them.
+Some of the design attributes we considered and compared were outline, background gradient, colored bar, background pattern and icon style.

 Below are the three dialog box alternatives that I came up with:

-We iterated on each other's concepts and combined some of the ideas to align them with Discovery design paradigms.
+We eliminated some concepts by dot-voting, iterated on the remaining and combined them in a final design.
 We presented our final designs to the team in the context of the software UI.

-We created multiple variants of message boxes for different text lengths and heights, themes, message types and button states and presented them to the team.
-Also, we discussed if there are any technical challenges that might occur during the implementation.
+We created multiple variants of the final design of dialog boxes for different text lengths and heights, themes, message types and button states and presented them to the team.
+Also, we discussed if there are any potential technical challenges that might occur during the implementation.